Sea Kayak Guide Training

 While we do focus on company protocols and on areas where staff want further practice/experience this course is well suited for people who to play a leadership or guide role in commercial, organizational (scouts, guides, schools, churches) and self organized (friends & family) group trips by sea kayak in the Great Lakes freshwater environment.

 This sea kayak guide course blends paddling and rescue techniques along with camp craft, group dynamics and leadership, risk management, nature interpretation, story telling and the guide’s service mentality.
-In 2016, we are bringing in Bonnie Perry (BCU & ACA leader awards & experience) for approx two days of on water commercial group paddling, rescue, risk management and leadership skills training and scenarios.

 It’s a focused amalgamation of the Association of Eastern Canadian Sea Kayak Outfitters (AECSKO) (now defunct) program with, most appropriate features the Sea Kayak Guide’s Alliance of British Columbia (SKGABC) and the Sea Kayak Guide Alliance of Canada (BC) programs.